 Hope is not about a person.

 Hope is about Jesus.
 Living in you.
-Giving you an abundant life.
+Giving you an abundant life, even now in the middle of your whatever feels too hard.
 Promising to see us face to face, sooner than we can imagine.

 So when everything is bearing down on us and everything feels awful: we must remind ourselves and each other that one day, sooner than we know, all of this will be over and behind us and we will be with Jesus, who loves us like no other ever could.